avvo/coding-style/README.md

     hash = {}
     ```

-* Prefer the literal array syntax to `%w` when you need an array of
+* Use the literal array syntax vs. `%w` when you need an array of words.
-  words (non-empty strings without spaces and special characters in them).

     ```Ruby
     # bad